AlbertKloster/SmartCalculator-Kotlin-/README.md

-# Stage 1/8: 2+2
+# Stage 2/8: 2+2+
+## Description
+It is high time to improve the previous version of the calculator.
+What if we have many pairs of numbers, the sum of which we need to find?
+It will be very inconvenient to run the program every time.
+So then let's add a loop to continuously calculate the sum of two numbers.
+Be sure to have a safeword to break the loop.
+Also, It would be nice to think through situations where users enter only one number or do not enter numbers at all.

-## Objective
+## Objectives
-Write a program that reads two integer numbers from the same line and prints their sum in the standard output.
-Numbers can be positive, negative, or zero.
+Write a program that reads two numbers in a loop and prints the sum in the standard output.

-## Example
-The example below shows the input and the corresponding output.
-Your program should work in the same way.
-Do not add extra characters after the output!
+If a user enters only a single number, the program should print the same number.
+If a user enters an empty line, the program should ignore it.
+When the command `/exit` is entered, the program must print `Bye!` and then stop.
+Examples
 The greater-than symbol followed by a space (`> `) represents the user input.
-Notice that it's not the part of the input.
 ```
+> 17 9
+26
-> 5 8
+> -2 5
-13
+3
+>
+> 7
+7
+> /exit
+Bye!
 ```